cryptomegabyte/ali-kayani-opensource/python/articles/decorators/README.md

 Run the tests from the `app/` folder `pytest -v -rP` and they should pass.

 Here what we have done is taken a function and passed it into another function.
-Notice on line `119` that I am calling the passed in function.
+Notice that I am calling the passed in function like so `func(5,10)`.

 This isn't a great example of a decorator but it demonstrates the concept that a function can take in another function and call it.